anvilco/spectaql/examples/themes/README.md

 ### `stylesheets`

 Any `.css` files that you add to this folder will be concatenated and minified into the `spectaql.min.css` file of your build's target directory along with the default CSS.
 SpectaQL supports SCSS, and the default CSS is built by processing the `main.scss` in the default theme's `stylesheets/` directory.
 If your theme provides a `main.scss` file, that will overwrite the default one and be used to direct the SCSS -> CSS build.
 You can also then include other `.scss` files that can be imported by your `main.scss` file.
+Additionally, there is a `custom.scss` included in the default theme that will be imported by its
+`main.scss` file, but it will not contain any SCSS.
+You might consider overriding just this file in your custom theme in order to take advantage of any SCSS updates to this library as you update it.

 ### `views`